 The RAIL North route almost entirely follows bike

 paths, county back roads, and low travelled residential streets.

-recommend slightly riding faster at the beginning of the
+strongly recommend slightly riding faster at the beginning

 for the expected